 Suppose a company has bank accounts with two different banks and the net balance of the first bank is $1,350,000 and the net balance of the second bank is an overdraft of $5,000.
 Then show cash as one amount on the balance sheet ($1,345,000).
-The $5,000 overdraft is not material.
+The $5,000 is not material.

 FASB ASC 230-10-45-4 requires that the total amounts of cash and cash equivalents in the cash flow statement agree with similarly titled line items or subtotals in the balance sheet.
-If a cash overdraft is included in the definition of cash, the cash captions in the statement of cash flows should be revised accordingly (e.g., Cash (Cash Overdraft) at end of year).
+If negative cash is included in the definition of cash, the cash captions in the statement of cash flows should be revised accordingly (e.g., Cash (Cash Overdraft) at end of year).

 If checks are created but not released by year-end, reverse the payment.
 Merely printing checks does not relieve payables.
 Payables are relieved when payment is made (checks are printed and mailed, or electronic payments are processed).

 See my post about auditing cash.